 4. Create Your Course Structure

 When you have successfully found a platform, the next step in the online course tutorial is to build a structure and timeline.
 Surely, I can speed up the creation process but will this be beneficial to your learners?
+And while at it, you can grab my Course Launch Planner for free.

 While you did put together an outline, now is the time to fine-tune and perhaps even move things around.
 Always remember you are the expert here and know best what your students need to learn about your course topic.
 Revise it as you go along.